williamcjrogers/VeriCaseJet/vericase/docs/aws/SECRETS_MANAGER_SETUP.md

-# AWS Secrets Manager Setup for API Keys
+﻿# AWS Secrets Manager Setup for API Keys

 ## Why Use Secrets Manager?

-- ✅ API keys never stored in code or `.env` files
+- âœ… API keys never stored in code or `.env` files
-- ✅ Automatic rotation support
+- âœ… Automatic rotation support
-- ✅ Audit trail of who accessed keys
+- âœ… Audit trail of who accessed keys
-- ✅ Keys encrypted at rest
+- âœ… Keys encrypted at rest
-- ✅ No risk of committing keys to Git
+- âœ… No risk of committing keys to Git

 ## Setup Steps